SteadyCadence/api-docs/content/06-records.md

 **Response**

->Add link

-The response is a spatial unit / project location JSON Object.
+The response is a complete [spatial unit / project location JSON Object](#user-content-example-spatial-unit--project-location-json-object).

 ####Example Response